Public Health 608

 - Develop plans for evaluating media campaigns, appropriately tailored to a variety of communication methods and techniques;

-- Analyze the public health implications of messages conveyed by advertising and popular media (TV, radio, movies, etc.), and;
+- Analyze the public health implications of messages conveyed by mass and social media (TV, radio, movies, Facebook, YouTube, etc.), and;

 - Appreciate the ethical dilemmas inherent in the use of strategic communications designed to persuade people to change their behavior.

 Readings will be available on the course blog or distributed in class.
 A (possibly clearer) Ebrary connection to the Handbook of Global Health Communication chapters can also be found at: http://site.ebrary.com.silk.library.umass.edu/lib/umassa/docDetail.action?docID=10542529

 Given the interdisciplinary nature of public health, and the broad utility of critical consciousness, this course engages a range of information sources and presentation modalities, e.g., lecture/discussion, student presentations, interactive group exercises, scholarly texts, film/video, websites, and guest speakers.
 The course uses the notion of the classroom as a “community of learners” as its foundation.
 As such, each class member is expected to participate in both learning and leading discussion as the semester unfolds.
 This not only assumes preparation, but also active engagement.
 The value of this class is directly proportional to the amount of effort participants put into preparing for class discussions about the issues presented in the readings.
 Class participation will carry the same weight as other major assignments in assessing individual grades.
 To promote student engagement, you will sign up to be part of a group that will lead discussion for one class session.